 Greater oversight, regulation needed of directional drilling firms

-A directional drilling crew struck a gas main July 10, 2018, near a busy intersection in downtown Sun Prairie.
+On July 10, 2018, a directional drilling crew struck a gas main near a busy intersection in downtown Sun Prairie.

-Despite the millions of dollars in damages and lost lives, the world of directional drilling is largely unregulated in the state, with municipalities often not knowing who the contractors are, because permits are taken out by the utility companies and not listing subcontractors.
+Despite the millions of dollars in damages and lost lives, the world of directional drilling is largely unregulated in the state with municipalities often not knowing who the contractors are due to permits being taken out by the utility companies and not listing subcontractors.

 According to industry estimates, there are about 75,000 miles of natural gas pipelines and laterals underneath Wisconsin’s communities.
 In addition, there are hundreds of thousands of miles of underground water, sewer, power and telecommunications lines.

-The problem is, things don’t always go smoothly.
+The problem is that things don’t always go smoothly.
 Buried boulders can cause drilling equipment to shift, surface markings may not be properly placed or the need to meet contract deadlines can lead to unsafe haste.

-Wisconsin must step up regulation and oversight of directional drilling companies, to ensure the protection of lives and property in the state.
-The state should follow the lead of the state of Indiana, and the City of Chicago, Ill., in cracking down on poor performing contractors and imposing common sense safety standards.
+Wisconsin must step up regulation and oversight of directional drilling companies to ensure the protection of lives and property in the state.
+The state should follow the lead of the state of Indiana and the city of Chicago in cracking down on poor performing contractors and imposing common sense safety standards.

 Directional drilling is an important tool for the expansion of the state’s infrastructure needs.
 As with any tool, those using it must have the knowledge and skill to do so safely.